huuff/blog/cap-criticism.md

 There's a lot of discussion on this:

 * If you take Eric Brewer as an authoritative source on this, in the original formulation[^1] and the subsequent keynote[^2] CA given as a possibility, but he later[^3] rejected the idea twelve years later[^4].
 * Partitions happen whether your system handles them or not[^6].
-In the extreme case, even a single-node system can be partitioned from a client running in the same computer (e.g. the socket is closed).
+In the extreme case, even a single-node system can be partitioned from a client running in the same computer (e.g. the socket is closed). (**UPDATE**: this might not be true, as the *harvest and yield* paper[^1] mentions that a CA system is intolerant to *network partitions among server peers*, if there are no server peers, then the system trivially fulfills this requirement.
+I'm leaving this one around anyway because I want to investigate it further)
 * The theorem's proof specifically concerns itself with a binary choice during a network partition: either a partitioned node accepts a message (choose availability) or rejects it (choose consistency).
 There is no third option.[^7]
 * Considering that the proof accepts the trivial system that rejects all messages a CP system[^3], this means that even a single-node system that rejects all requests is a CP system, and thus forfeits availability.